-But there are more to the bills.
+But there is more to the bill.
 There are also sections discussing the implementation of whichever option is chosen.

 If the Act passes in its current form, voters in Puerto Rico will have a chance to choose among three options for their future:

 The bill is designed to be self-executing.
 That is, whichever option is chosen by the voters, Congress is directed to follow through and implement that option.
 The current territorial status is not on the table.

 Regardless of which option wins, the U.S. government under the direction of the President will initiate a review of Federal law with respect to Puerto Rico, including individual and corporate taxation, health care, housing, transportation, education and entitlement programs.
 The executive branch will submit related recommendations to Congress for changes to Federal laws.

 If either of the sovereign options are choosen – independence or free association – the Puerto Rico legislature will establish a Constitutional Convention to draft a new Constitution for the new nation of Puerto Rico.
 Neither the current Puerto Rico constitution nor the U.S. Constitution will apply in the new nation.

 Both the options that would create a sovereign Puerto Rico would nonetheless involve the U.S. for the transition.
 Under independence, a Joint US-Puerto Rico Transition Committee will be created to transition all federal functions to Puerto Rico.
 This may be a process similar to the one the Philippines went through when it gained independence in 1946.